athosgpm/athosgpm/README.md

 <br />

 I am a beginner Full Stack Developer, graduated in control and automation engineering.
-I am a passionate apprentice using my knowledge to solve problems.
+I am a passionate apprentice and interested in problem-solving by using my knowledge.
 I just love what I do.❤️

 ## ⚡ Languages and Tools